 Treating an animal for fleas involves chemicals and side effects are possible.
 While these treatments are heavily studied before being released for use in our domesticated pets, reactions can vary from individual to individual.

 Be sure to discuss any possible side effects of the flea mediation with your veterinarian.
-You will need to ensure the medication is well-tolerated and keep an eye out for any symptoms of toxicity.
+You will need to ensure that the medication is well-tolerated and keep an eye out for any signs of toxicity.

 Conclusion

-Bravecto Topical Solution is a great overall choice, though it does require a prescription and is for use in cats 6 months or older, it gets the job done well and kills fleas, eggs, larvae, and ticks with an efficacy of up to 12 weeks.
+Among these reviews, Bravecto Topical Solution is a great overall choice, though it does require a prescription, and it is for use in cats 6 months or older.
+It gets the job done well and kills fleas, eggs, larvae, and ticks with an efficacy of up to 12 weeks.

-- Related article: 10 Best Flea Collars for Cats in 2023 – Reviews & Top Picks
+- Related article: 10 Best Flea Collars for Cats – Reviews & Top Picks

 Featured Image Credit: AlexDonin, Shutterstock